-Methods: Describe the research methods that will be used to answer the research question(s) at hand, with attention to: how safety and efficacy will be defined and measured, the number and types of records that will be examined, the time period spanned by the proposed data, and, if applicable, how covariates (eg, years of provider practice, volume of patients treated) will be defined and measured.
-The rationale for the proposed sample size must be justified and proposed subgroup analyses (eg. type of clinician), if applicable, must be clearly named.
-Please also describe and justify the proposed study site(s) and populations served.
+Methods: Describe the research methods that will be used to answer the research question(s) at hand, with attention to: how health and/or economic outcomes will be defined and measured, the data sources that will be examined, the time period spanned by the proposed data, and, if applicable, how covariates will be defined and measured.
+The rationale for the proposed data sources must be justified and proposed subgroup analyses, if applicable, must be clearly named.